Israelis step up protests over government's legal overhaul | Law-Order

 - Israel

-Israelis protesting a contentious government plan to overhaul the judicial system were set to step up their opposition on Wednesday, with large demonstrations and road closures expected in what protest leaders have dubbed a “national day of disruption.”
-The demonstrations come as the government barrels ahead with the legal changes.
-A parliamentary committee is moving forward on a bill that would weaken the Supreme Court.
-The Knesset also is set to cast a preliminary vote on a separate proposal to protect Prime Minister Benjamin Netanyahu from being removed from his post over calls that he cannot serve as premier while on trial for corruption.
+The legal overhaul has sparked an unprecedented uproar, with weeks of mass protests, criticism from legal experts and rare demonstrations by army reservists who have pledged to disobey orders under what they say will be a dictatorship after the overhaul passes.
+Business leaders, the country's booming tech sector and leading economists have warned of economic turmoil under the judicial changes.
+Israel's international allies have expressed concern.

-Protesters blocked the main highway between Tel Aviv and Jerusalem early Wednesday, blocking rush hour traffic for about an hour.
-At busy train stations in Tel Aviv, protesters prevented trains from departing by blocking their doors, Israeli media reported.
-Police said four protesters were arrested for disturbing the peace.
+In the first scenes of unrest since the protests began two months ago, police arrived on horseback in the centre of the seaside metropolis of Tel Aviv, hurled stun grenades and used a water cannon against thousands of protesters who chanted “democracy” and “police state.”
+A video posted on social media showed a police officer pinning down a protester with his knee on the man's neck.

-In response, National Security Minister Itamar Ben-Gvir, an ultranationalist, called on police to prevent the road blockages, labeling the protesters “anarchists.''
-The rival sides are digging in, deepening one of Israel's worst domestic crises.
-The legal overhaul has sparked an unprecedented uproar, with weeks of mass protests, criticism from legal experts, business leaders and the security establishment — as well as concern from international allies.
+Police said protesters threw rocks and water bottles at police.
+Several protesters were arrested for disturbing the peace and Israeli media said at least six protesters were wounded.
+Earlier Wednesday, protesters blocked Tel Aviv's main freeway and the highway connecting the city to Jerusalem, halting rush hour traffic for about an hour.
+At busy train stations in Tel Aviv, protesters prevented trains from departing by blocking their doors.

-The clash comes as Israel and the Palestinians are mired in a new round of deadly violence and as Netanyahu's government, its most right-wing ever, is beginning to show early cracks just two months into its tenure.
+National Security Minister Itamar Ben-Gvir, an ultranationalist accused of politicizing the police, has vowed to take a tough line.
+He called on police to prevent the road blockages, labelling the demonstrators “anarchists.”
+Netanyahu said Ben-Gvir had his full support.
+“We will not tolerate violence against police, blocking roads and blatant breaches of the country's laws.
+The right to protest is not the right to anarchy,'' he said.

 Critics say the overhaul will upend Israel's system of checks and balances, granting the prime minister and the government unrestrained power and push the country toward authoritarianism.